kim-se-yeong/nodejs-study/README.md

 * .babelrc

-Adding 'type':'module' to the package.json enables ES6 modules.
+Adding `'type':'module'` to the package.json

 ---